Projjol-zz/nd-009-projects/capstone/project report.md

 ![MAE formula](http://i.imgur.com/q8lQz2c.gif )

 In this case, the MAE calculates the mean difference in values over the predicted and correct values.
 A high MAE shows that the model is not working the way it should and has not learnt the trend of the underlying data.
 A low MAE shows the very opposite of that, i.e the model has learnt the trend of the underlying data and fit itself well to it.
+Another option might be to use MSE [Mean Squared Error], however I would still maintain that I'd rather use MAE as it treats/weighs every element equally.
+With MSE, higher values correspond to higher weightage in the final value, as smaller values are close to their square anyway.
+In such a case, MAE handles outliers better than MSE.
+Given the dynamic nature of the historical nature, I would definitely prefer a metric that smoothly handles outliers.

 ## II.
 Analysis